RasaHQ/rasa/docs/tutorial_supervised.rst

 You can find a complete example of how to load an agent and chat with it on the command line in the restaurant bot's ``bot.py`` ``run`` method.
-To run the bot from the command line, call
+To run the bot from the command line, call:

 .. code-block:: bash